pondevelopment/pon-developer-guide/pull-requests.md

 There's no reason why multiple people cannot comment on a PR and review it, and this is to be encouraged.

-### Don't add to the PR yourself.
+### Adding to the PR yourself

 It's sometimes tempting to fix a bug in a PR yourself, or to rework a section to meet coding standards, or just to make a feature better fit your needs.

-If you do this, you are no longer the reviewer of the PR.
-You are a collaborator, and so should not merge the PR.
+If you do this, you are no longer the reviewer of the PR, which is ok as long as you are aware this.

-It is of course possible to find a new reviewer, but generally change will be speedier if you require the original contributor to fix the code themselves.
-Tell them what you see (the attention point) and what you expect to see (the desired result).
-Alternatively, if the original PR is not'good enough', raise the changes you'd like to see in your own PR.

 ### Be supportive
 If the code is good, or solves something in a clever way, say so.
 Call out individual bits of quality - it signposts good practice for others, and rewards the person submitting the request.